ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 edit: Nope, only 70% faster for a 4ms runtime.
 This can go under 1ms but it'll probably need to drop the hashmap and compute intersections of the extents.
 The complexity goes from O(len_w1 + len_w2) to O(len_w1 * len_w2) but removing the hashing overhead should win out.
 Come back to this at the end.

 It's a weird choice not to support a quick/unsafe hashing polocy in the stdlib hashmap and requiring a 3rd party AHash library.
 I guess the friction prevents devs from taking a shortcut in code that does need safety?

+## Day 4: Secure Container
+No need to speed this up.
+I'm gonna claim that I'm loop unrolling and not that I hard coded all conditions.